TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/1. Main_Window_Functions/Manage_Modules_Functions/README.txt

 %% Function to apply the module changes the user selected in the manage modules window
 % This function is called when the user presses the button to switch the
 % module selected on the left with the module seleced in the
-% dropdown menu of the manage modules window. it applies this change the
+% dropdown menu of the manage modules window. it applies this change to the
 % the main window

 % Inputs: